-Throughout 2020 and 2021, Ilford and Kodak increased the prices of their film across the board, in some cases implementing price hikes as high as 20% per roll.
-As we near the end of 2021, it seems this trend isn’t ending or reversing anytime soon, as news just broke that Kodak will once again raise prices in the coming year.
-Let’s put this in real terms – when I started Casual Photophile in 2014, a roll of Kodak Portra 400 cost $6.99 and today that same roll costs $12.49.
-Equally frustrating, film is often sold out due to (I guess?) raw materials shortages exacerbated by (I guess?) the pandemic.
+Over the last two years, Ilford and Kodak have increased the prices of their film across the board, in some cases implementing price hikes as high as 20% per roll.
+As we launch into another new year it seems this trend isn’t ending anytime soon.
+News just broke that Kodak will once again raise prices in the coming year.

 In my never-ending quest to add value to your hobby, I’ve sweated the details and come up with five simple and effective ways of lessening the burden of cost for those of us who shoot film.
 Here they are; some easily-implemented cost-cutting measures to keep the film dream alive in spite of the recent and upcoming price hikes.